 Algeria’s population is estimated at 39.5 million, of whom approximately 15% identify as Amazigh (Berber).
 The population is 99% Sunni Muslim.
 Estimates of the Christian population vary from 10,000 to more than 100,000, most within Catholic and Protestant traditions.
-The majority of national Christians are in the Kabylie areas of Algeria.
+The majority of Algerian Christians are in the Kabylie areas.

 The constitution of Algeria establishes Islam as the religion of the State and prohibits government institutions from undertaking practices contrary to Islamic morals.
 Theoretically, revisions to the constitution made in February 2016 further strengthened rights to individual freedoms by mentioning ‘freedom of religious worship’.
 However, these revisions have not been translated into laws guaranteeing these freedoms.
 Instead, restrictive laws on worship still apply.
 Rights of association for religious groups are closely regulated by the Ministry of the Interior, and non-Muslim worship is restricted to premises designated and approved for that purpose.
 The Roman Catholic church is officially recognised, as is the Protestant Church of Algeria (the EPA, a federation of churches, each of which is required also to apply for individual membership).
 Registration requirements have become more stringent since the EPA was first registered in the 1970s; for example, minimum representation requirements were introduced in 2012 whereby an association must be represented in 12 of Algeria’s states.
 Although the EPA has been able to meet this requirement, the authorities have delayed providing other approvals required under the Law on Associations.
 Under applicable personal status laws, women registered as Muslim are not permitted to marry non-Muslims.